chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 As I'm writing this, Christian is about 4 and a half months old.
 That's about as much as this will cover.
 One thing that's super important to consider is that there's a good chance that literally none of this will apply to you.
 This thing you are bringing into the world is designed by billions of years of evolution to manipulate your emotions and your attention.
 Keep this in mind, because you can't take anything personally.

+If anyone reading this has anything they'de like to add, seriously let me know.
+If you know how github works, make a pull request you nerd loser.
+But if it's an issue, just raise it in the issue tracker.
+I believe raising a child is a community effort.
+If anything I want people to be able to plan ahead and to know that the process is tricky.

 *"Everyone has a plan until they get punched in the face."* - Mike Tyson

 ## Pre-birth